tonglinyan/animal_trajectory_prediction/README.md

 In this repository, we try to forecasting the ants trajectory and birds spring migration with methods ARIMA(VARMA) and random forest regression.

 # Ant
+The goal of this part is to predict the number of chamber where ants stay with ARIMA method.

 ## Dataset
 To get the dataset of ant, download the compressed file "data_ant" and decompress.
 There's a further explaination of dataset in the "data_ant".